Mercedes-Benz W123: Convertible

 While Mercedes-Benz never built its own convertible, some, based on the C123 coupé, were built by external companies including Crayford in the UK which (using the folding soft-top assemblies from 1973 Ford Mustangs salvaged from wrecking yards, the dimensions of the mechanism being ideal) built the "St. Tropez" and Niko-Michaels in New York, USA.
-In the city of Hagen, Germany, until 2016, the small, family owned Baehr fashioned C123 cabriolets and also sold kits for the conversion.
+In the city of Hagen, Germany, until 2016, the small, family owned Bähr built C123 cabriolets, and also sold kits for the conversion.